Code insights team

 - The Planned column is an ordered column, by priority.
 Priority is discussed on the team.

-- Work should not be moved into this column until it is ready for development.
+- Work should not be moved into the Planned column until it is ready for development and estimated and prioritized.

 - Anything that needs design input gets the